Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Experiments

 \subsection{Real-time Evaluation}

 Real-time path prediction applications are often implemented on resource-constrained embedded devices.
-Limited memory, limited power, and real-time implementation make lightweight, low latency models necessary.
-We report the latency performance of Pishgu on multiple embedded processors; the 15W dual-core Nvidia Carmel processor with 8GB of RAM and the 10W quad-core ARM Cortex-A57 processor with 2GB of RAM.
-We report the performance of two embedded processors to demonstrate the adaptability of Pishgu in different resource-constrained environments.
-Both processors are utilized at their respective highest power capacities.
-All the results on embedded processors are calculated for the batch size of one.
+Limited memory, limited power, and real-time implementation make lightweight, low-latency models necessary.
+We report the latency performance of Pishgu on multiple embedded platforms: Nvidia Jetson Xavier NX with a 15W dual-core Nvidia Carmel processor with 8GB of RAM and Jetson Nano with the 10W quad-core ARM Cortex-A57 processor with 2GB of RAM.
+We report the performance of two embedded platforms to demonstrate the adaptability of Pishgu in different resource-constrained environments.
+Both platforms are utilized at their respective highest power capacities.
+All the results on embedded platforms are calculated for the batch size.
 We test Pishgu for all three domains and report the latency per subject in milliseconds (ms) and throughput in terms of FPS.

 The number of samples per frame is utilized to calculate the throughput to demonstrate the performance of Pishgu in real-world, real-time applications.
 As shown in Table \ref{tab:latency}, high numbers of vehicles in each frame of the NGSIM datasets ensure dense graphs, and millions of data samples help attention mechanism in feature map refinement \cite{cbam18}.
 However, the number of path predictions for the NGSIM dataset using Pishgu goes to more than 200 vehicles for a single frame.
 This, in turn, affects the overall throughput of the model even with low latency per sample.
 As the number of samples per frame for all the other datasets is meager compared to NGSIM, the throughput for other datasets is considerably higher.